Emergencies

 In case of accidents and very serious injuries, always call 112.

 In some regions you must make a call before going to the accident and emergency department.
-It differs from one region to another whether you are to call the accident and emergency department, your GP or others.
+It differs from one region to another whether you are to call the accident and emergency department, your family doctor (GP) or others.

 The links below will show you the addresses of all the accident and emergency departments in the country, and they will inform you of where you may have to call before going to the accident and emergency department.